dmoldovanuhome/symfony-api-book/README.md

 here you can change credentials, or add new user.

 Note: Better method of authorization is to use the tokens of users from DB.

+### API documentation
+The documentation is made by NelmioApiDocBundle and Swagger UI.
+You can access it by [app.domain/api/doc](http://app.domain/api/doc) directly in browser w/o auth.
+The documentation is created from annotations written in Controller's methods.